Learn about this graduate-level business degree, how to get one, and what you can do with it.

 In-person or video interview

 While professional experience is not always necessary, some programs have specific work experience requirements.
 Previous experience could help you better gauge what you want from your degree and equip you to apply what you’re learning to your career.
-Other programs may allow recent graduates or even current bachelor’s students to participate in a combined Bachelor's and MBA program if they are looking to launch their careers quickly.
+Other programs may allow recent graduates or even current bachelor’s students to participate in a combined Bachelor's and MBA program if they want to launch their careers quickly.

 Standardized test scores, including the GMAT (Graduate Management Admission Test) and the GRE (Graduate Record Examination), were once standard, heavily weighted requirements.
 Today, more and more schools are moving to a test-optional policy, particularly for executive and online MBA programs.

 Graduate Management Admission Council.
-"Corporate Recruiters Survey: 2023 Summary Report, https://www.gmac.com/-/media/files/gmac/research/employment-outlook/2023_gmac_corporaterecruiters_report.pdf."
-Accessed April 19, 2024.
+"Corporate Recruiters Survey: 2022 Summary Report, chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://www.gmac.com/-/media/files/gmac/research/employment-outlook/2022_gmac_corporate_recruiters_survey_summary_report_final.pdf."
+Accessed April 2, 2025.

 Editorial Team